ucsb-cs56-projects/cs56-android-smoke-signals/README.md

 ### Ideas for Improvments

 Essentially you can come up with tons of different things to automate, so you can use that phone "by proxy" through SMS from some other phone.
+See issues for the list of potential fixes/updates to make.

 - **Custom Commands:** Commands shouldn't be hardcoded.
 The user should be allowed to change them.
 - **Fix Ringing:** It should ring for say 2 minutes and then stop ringing as soon as the user interacts with the phone *(hint: you might find Intent android.intent.action.USER_PRESENT usefull)*